Office Hours

 Provide an Overlap Statement that includes:

-- Which projects have overlap
+- Which projects have an overlap

 - The type(s) of overlap